JourDewa/Kanyequotes-Project/README.md

-First project where i code a website with an api
+First project where i code a website that contains an api